What Touchstones Looks Like

 Stage 1: Participation

-Students at UNLV engage in their first discussion at the start of the Participation Stage.
+Students at the University of Nevada Las Vegas engage in their first discussion at the start of the Participation Stage.

 Stage 2: Cooperation

-Students at UMBC engage in whole group discussion in their first semester as a group during the Cooperation Stage.
+Students at the University of Maryland Baltimore County engage in whole group discussion in their first semester as a group during the Cooperation Stage.

 Stage 3: Active Listening